acsellers/dr/README.md

 Current Status
 --------------

-Doc is currently about the same level of features as my previous attempt, and starting to eclipse it.
+Doctor is currently about the same level of features as my previous attempt, and starting to eclipse it.
 Current schedule looks like:

 * Complete migrate for sqlite